Alan White (Oasis drummer): Oasis (1995–2004)

-White replaced original Oasis drummer Tony McCarroll in April 1995 and was immediately "thrown in the deep end", joining the band the very next day to perform a playback of "Some Might Say" in front of a national TV audience on BBC1's long running music programme Top of the Pops.
+White replaced original Oasis drummer Tony McCarroll in April 1995 and was immediately "thrown in the deep end", joining the band the very next day to perform a playback of "Some Might Say" in front of a national TV audience on BBC One's long running music programme Top of the Pops.
 One of White's first live shows with Oasis was in front of a massive crowd at the Glastonbury Festival in June 1995.

-Until the arrival of Andy Bell in the autumn of 1999, White was the token southerner in the otherwise Mancunian Oasis.
+Until the arrival of Andy Bell in the autumn of 1999, White was the only Southerner in Oasis, which was otherwise from Manchester.
 Initially known as 'Whitey', he was later re-christened 'Dave' by the band because he once served himself a drink from an unattended bar, therefore resembling the character Dave from "The Winchester" in the '70s TV series Minder.
 White commented on the "North/South divide" saying it was not that bad, but "for ages I was the 'Cockney cunt' and they were the 'Manc fuckers'".
 In his book, What's the Story?
 Ian Robertson (who served as Oasis' tour manager from 1994 to 1995) stated that White was also known by the phrase "Alan White – He's alright".

 White was also entrusted with the job of being Liam Gallagher's 'official' drinking partner and was also said to be his best friend in the band.
-Together, the pair were known as 'Bert and Ernie', named after the Sesame Street-characters.
+Together, the pair were known as 'Bert and Ernie', named after the Sesame Street characters.
 In December 2002, Liam and White were involved in a high-profile brawl in a German bar.
 Consequently, Liam allegedly lost some of his front teeth, and White needed a brain scan after suffering minor head injuries.
 Both were arrested by the authorities and were released only after the band's management paid for their bail.